Keystone Bank empowers customers with online masterclasses during...

 The event had a lot of positive reviews, with viewers asking a myriad of questions and asking that the session be hosted online, where people can gain access to it.

-A statement by the bank said, “The masterclass series is part of the efforts of Keystone bank in investing in human capital during this lockdown period to ensure that Nigerians are prepared for the current realities and the future of work and business after the pandemic.”
+According to the Divisional Head of Marketing and Corporate communications, Izore Bamawo, “the masterclass series is part of the efforts of Keystone bank in investing in human capital during this lockdown period to ensure that Nigerians are prepared for the current realities and the future of work and business after the pandemic.”

-Another initiative of the bank is the MSME online academy, a platform aimed at helping businesses cope with the operational stress generated by the COVID 19 pandemic.
-Communications concerning this will be rolled out in coming days.
+It is part of the Keystone MSME online academy initiative, a platform aimed at helping businesses cope with the operational stress generated by the COVID 19 pandemic.
+Full communications concerning this will be rolled out in the coming days.